thisisrandy/catan-randomizer/src/images/README.md

 1. A "vertical" hex with images aligned on the vertical axis.
 2. A "horizonal" hex where:
-   - If a horizontal image is available, it is used rotated -90°.
+   - If a horizontal image is available, it is used rotated -90° (horizontal boards are specified at -90° and rotated 90° when drawn).
 Note that most hex images from the various manuals are vertical-only, meaning that the soft border around the hex image is oriented with vertices at top and bottom.
    - Otherwise, a horizonal version is created by rotating the vertical version -120°.
 This creates the effect of the image being at -30° on horizontal boards.
 The [Seafarers